xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 ) : ListResponsePagingHandler<T>
 ```

-Depending on whether we known the amount of entities or the amount of pages we will use either `ListResponseWithEntityCount<T>` or `ListResponseWithPageCount<T>`.
+Depending on whether we know the entity or the page count, we will use either `ListResponseWithEntityCount<T>` or `ListResponseWithPageCount<T>`.
-So as GitHub response has the amount of entities, we have to update the `GhListResponse<T>` to implements `ListResponseWithEntityCount<T>`
+Given that the GitHub response has the amount of entities, we have to update the `GhListResponse<T>` to implement `ListResponseWithEntityCount<T>`

 ```kotlin
 data class GhListResponse<T>(